TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

     If you do not include any packages this way, you can remove the repository block with ``https://composer.typo3.org`` from your
-    :file:`composer.json` to safe some performance and speed up your environment.
+    :file:`composer.json` to speed up your environment.

 Install extension from version control system (e.g. GitHub, Gitlab, ...)
 ------------------------------------------------------------------------